fungos/blog/content/post/rust-windows-vscode.md

 ### Rust Toolchain

-With Rustup installed, most of the toolchain management is done in the command line with the rustup command.
+With Rustup installed, most of the toolchain management is done in the command line with the Rustup command.
 Getting used to it will surely help in the future.

 First, lets update everything to be sure (required if it is not a fresh install):